©2020 William A. Lasher

 “Shut your trap,” said the police robot closest to us.

 Molly took a few steps forward until she was standing behind the defense table.
-From his seat, Delone looked up at her with an awe-struck smile as she continued, “The reason why I brought up our differing backgrounds is because it’s obvious at this point that Alton was never suited to a job I may have forced upon him.
+From his seat, Delone looked up at her with an awe-struck smile as she continued: “The reason why I brought up our differing backgrounds is because it’s obvious at this point that Delone was never suited to a job I may have forced upon him.
 I made him forward gunner on the Fiery Crimson Messenger because we were short-handed.
 Honestly, I had my doubts.
-He was Donovan’s assistant gunner on the Raven, but he had never operated a Longstone himself.
+He was Sergeant Highgarden’s assistant gunner on the Champion of the Skies, but he had never operated a Longstone himself.

-“Furthermore, no one here has said a word about Alton’s bravery in Philadelphia, and the Conspicuous Gallantry Medal he was awarded by General Evernight.
-He may have had a conscientious objection to roasting the winged croc over Lake Victoria, but Delone did not let us down when we were fighting off the gnawers in Philadelphia.
+“Furthermore, no one here has said a word about Delone’s bravery in the Forsaken Zone, and the Conspicuous Gallantry Medal he was awarded by General Evernight.
+He may have had a conscientious objection to roasting the winged croc over Lake Victoria, but Delone didn’t let us down when we were fighting off the gnawers after the Champion’s crash landing.
 We might not have made it out alive if he wasn’t there to help dig one of the Longstones out of the wreckage.”

 As she returned to her seat, Molly gave me a look of distress – she was wondering if she had done the right thing.
 A court martial was serious business.
 It was within Pierpont’s authority to give Delone a lengthy prison sentence at hard labor in Twickenham.
 Maybe she should have kept her mouth shut and not said anything at all, but it appeared her impassioned plea was Delone’s only chance.

-Pierpont collected a written vote from each member of the panel, and after reading through them, he announced his decision, “Sergeant Delone, you are indeed lucky to have a commanding officer of Captain Abbotsford’s caliber.
-After hearing her speak in your behalf, I am going to grant you the leniency that she requested.
-Your pay grade is hereby reduced to private, and I am suspending a five year prison sentence.
-I will ask Captain Abbotsford to report back to the court after one year has passed.
+Pierpont collected a written vote from each member of the panel, and after reading through them, he announced his decision: “Sergeant Delone, you’re indeed lucky to have a commanding officer of Captain Abbotsford’s caliber.
+After hearing her speak in your behalf, I’m going to grant you the leniency that she requested.
+Your pay grade is hereby reduced to private, and I’m suspending a five year prison sentence.
+I’ll ask Captain Abbotsford to report back to the court after one year has passed.
 If at that time she gives me a favorable conduct report, all charges will be dismissed, and this unfortunate incident will be removed from your service record entirely.”

-Delone was released from custody at the conclusion of the hearing, and he rode with us as we returned to the airship station on camelback.
+Delone was released from custody at the conclusion of the hearing, and we returned to the airship station on camelback.
 In light of the continued street fighting, Pierpont authorized a company of regular army to accompany us.
 Delone appeared to be in a state of shock at first, but by the time the outline of the Constantina’s immense dirigible came into view, he was grinning ear to ear.

 “I think I’m close to starving.
 I haven’t had a thing to eat except stale bread and navy beans in two weeks.”
 Delone was unsteady on his feet as we climbed the steep gang plank to board the Fiery Crimson Messenger.